The Human Rights Warrior

 But here’s the thing.
 Statistics on sexual abuse in children are hard to come by because the majority of cases are never reported to authorities (estimates on reporting range from between only 12% (see Hanson, 1999) and 30% of cases (Finkelhor, 2008)).
 Based on reporting percentages, the real number of cases of sexual abuse could be anywhere from 260,000-650,000 kids a year.
 To put it another way, as many as one in three girls and one in seven boys in the United States will be sexually abused at some point in their childhood.

 I’m not suggesting that what my daughter (or I) experienced was sexual abuse.
-But it was a wake up call to the potential of something more serious.
+But it was an assault – and definitely a wake up call to my daughter’s vulnerability to the potential of something much worse.
 I don’t know the little boy who I call X here.
 I’ve also been around kids enough to know that second graders get squirrelly.
 Sometimes, especially in close quarters, they have trouble keeping their hands to themselves.
 I’m not willing to make any assumptions about this kid or speculate that his behavior is a sign that he will grow up to be a sexual predator.
 But research shows that 40 percent of child sex abuse is committed by other children or adolescents.
 In fact, as many as 50 percent of those who sexually abuse other children are under the age of 18.
 These are facts that I did not know before.

 When the recess bell rang and that boy got off of me, I sprinted for my second grade classroom door.
 I got there before any of the other kids and put my face against the glass window to cool my cheeks, which were burning with shame and embarrassment.
 For the next week or so, I spent recess in different part of the playground, doing penny flips on the monkey bars.
 When I finally went back to playing chase, I made sure that I ran as fast as I could so I would never get caught.
 For the rest of my time at Magnolia Woods, I was careful to keep away from that boy.
 But I never told a single person – not my friends, not my teacher, not my parents – about him holding me down and trying to kiss me.
 Not even when I saw him do the same thing to other girls.